garronej/ts-ci/README.md

 PS: I am not affiliated with GitBook in any way.

-# Creating a landing page for your project.
+# Creating a landing page for your project

 Beside the documentation website, you might want to have a catchy landing page to share on social networks.
 You can use [GitHub pages](https://pages.github.com) to host it.